JOURNAL OF A COFFIN DODGER CHAPTER A

 His voice had an edge to it as he concluded.

-Ray puffed on his cigarette as he joined Chris and Adrian.
+Ray puffed on his cigarette and then asked,

 'Trainee nurse, been here, what, eight or nine months?'
 Adrian replied as he looked at Chris, who nodded.